tinichu316/SpaceCanoe/README.md

 # SpaceCanoe
 ##### A Game by William Wang
+## November 15, 2019: The Combat Update
+* Improved, more reliable, dnd-style combat revamp
+* More complex encounters
+* More ship upgrades with a greater emphasis on consistent combat
+* UI improvements
+* QOL improvements (skipping rolls)
+* Re-factored entire encounter/dice system
+* And many, many bug fixes.

 ## Introduction
 Space canoe is a survival, resource management game about exploring the high seas and the cosmos to reach the center of the galaxy.
 Along your way, you will need to strategically delegate your crew to gathering and maintaining your food, water, and morale resources in order to survive your journey.